Risk Specialists for the Entire SPAC Lifecycle From IPO to De-SPAC and Beyond

 - Pre-negotiated tail coverage to cover claims against the SPAC brought after completion of a business combination.

-- Coverage for claims brought by prospective targets and PIPE investors.
+- Claims brought by prospective targets and PIPE investors.

-More than 400 federal securities class action lawsuits were filed in both 2017 and 2018.
-The 2018 filings drove more than $1 trillion in market capitalization loses.
+There were 326 federal securities class action lawsuits filed in 2020 – a drop from the record 428 in 2019 -- but the average settlement value in 2020 was $44 million, more than a 50% increase over the 2019 average.
 These lawsuits highlight the liabilities that SPACs and their directors and officers could face arising from:

 - Representations made within IPO road shows, S-1s, and quarterly and annual filings.